mbmccormick/mbmccormick.github.io/_posts/2011-11-26-getting-serious-about-windows-phone-7-development.md

 ```

 ## Integrate with the phone
 If you're writing an app that could make use of another built-in function of the phone, then integrate it!
-Make use of the built-in Navigation services.
-Take pictures with the phone's Camera application.
-Allow phone numbers to be called with the Dialer.
-Allow the user to save contact information to their Contacts.
-Open links in the Web Browser.
-There's a ton of opportunities to integrate with the phone and your user's will have a more native experience when you do this.
+Make use of the built-in Navigation services, take pictures with the phone's Camera application, allow phone numbers to be called with the Dialer, allow the user to save contact information to their Contacts, open links in the Web Browser.
+There's a ton of opportunities to integrate with the phone and this integration will provide a more native experience for your users.

+<a href="http://msdn.microsoft.com/en-us/library/microsoft.phone.tasks(v=vs.92).aspx" target="_blank">Complete list of Launchers and Choosers</a>

 ## Release often, but not early
 Getting your application certified and published on the Windows Phone Marketplace takes an average of 3 days.
 If your publishing on a weekend, expect a 4 to 5 day turnaround time.
 Microsoft has real people testing your application on real phones, and that takes a while.
 So make sure that you test your application thoroughly before you submit it to the Marketplace.
 If you discover a bug right after you submit your application for certification, it will be about a week before your users will see a fix.
 Not only do you have to wait for the 3 day certification process of your fix, you can't resubmit your application until your initial submission has been tested in full.

+<a href="http://msdn.microsoft.com/en-us/library/hh202928(v=vs.92).aspx" target="_blank">Windows Phone Marketplace certification process</a>

 ## Create attractive icons and splash screens
 This is perhaps my biggest pet peve about Windows Phone applications in the Marketplace today: their icons and splash screens are just awful.
 When I install your application, it becomes a part of the user interface.
 Every time I open my Start Menu, I'm going to see your application icon.
 If it's ugly or if it doesn't fit with the Metro interface, I'm uninstalling your application.
 Your application could be awesome and do great things, but if the icon sucks I'm not using your application.